rorygleeson/aws-transcribe-iotcore/transcribe-python-app/README.md

 If you have connected a servo motor to your IoT device, verify it moves.

 Verify the IoT device has received the event and performed necessary action.
-You can examine the Arduino Serial monitor to verif this also.
+You can examine the Arduino Serial monitor to verify this.
+Or else you can monitor the MQTT topic to which the IoT device has subscribed, and verify the message appears here.